GlamorousBrusier12/coach-buddy-frontend/README.md

 ## steps for local setup

+1. setup node.js, react, mongoDB on your device before starting
-1. install all the packages using npm i
+2. install all the packages using npm i
-2. to start the api service run "npm start"
+3. to start the api service run "npm start"

 ## assumptions: